botev/k_tune/README.md

 as well as functions hooks for calculating the required local memory for skipping configurations which go over the maximum allowed on the device.

+## Why rewrite CLTune?

+There are two main reasons I wanted to do this.

+First, I was writing a library in Rust which uses OpenCL and needs to be as fast as possible.

+Second, I do like a lot more the safe wrappers of the [ocl](https://github.com/cogciprocate/ocl) crate around OpenCL handles and manipulation.
+Additionally, I think Cargo and Rust provide a much more pleasant experience around downloading and running code compare to C++.

+Finally, I like programming in Rust a lot and this looked like a great way to implement something useful.

 ## Examples